 Partnership Project: McKnight Artist Fellow | March 29 - April 11, 2015

 HIJACK returned to MANCC to initiate a new project: HIJACK's Aftermath.
 In their 22nd year as a company, initiating a new project that interrogates their process of making work and asking "can an awesome dance be made in ANY amount of time?".
 To challenge their approach to performance, HIJACK is creating an exploratory residency, essentially a laboratory that investigates their relationship to improvisation.
 To initiate these investigations, HIJACK has invited Lisa Nelson to join them for their first week in residence.
-Nelson, an early participant of structured improvisation, has developed a practice called Tuning Scores that explores the physical senses in imagination, performance and observation in movement.
+Nelson, a long-time researcher into dance improvisation, has developed a practice called Tuning Scores that explores the physical senses in imagination, performance and observation in movement.
 Along with Nelson, HIJACK is gathering a group of dancers from around the country to experiment with the skills and material they developed.
 Nelson, HIJACK and collaborators workshopped elements of Tuning Scores during the School of Dance weekly forum, allowing students to experiment with how conditioning affects ways of seeing and connecting to work.